10 Popular Foods That Make You Burp (And Why)

 sorbitol rich fruit

 Apples, pears, and even raisins contain sorbitol.
-It’s a naturally occurring sugar in fruit that, for some, is hard to digest and thus break down.
+It’s a naturally occurring sugar in fruit that, for some, is hard to digest and thus breaks down.
 Fruits like berries or even bananas have less of it, so if you find that you can’t eat an apple without feeling gassy and bloated, then you may have a digestive intolerance.

 7. Onions